-where:

-k: stiffness of a theoretical linear spring simulating the physical rod (N/m)

-E: modulus of elasticity characteristic of the material representing physically the amount of axial pressure needed to be applied until reaching (theoretically) a unit of relative displacement of the rod (i.e. to reach L = L0).
-E is also known as Young’s modulus (named after the British scientist Thomas Young) and is expressed in Pascals (Pa).
-For example, the Young’s modulus of steel material is 200⋅ 109 Pa; Aluminum has a Young’s modulus of 70⋅ 109 Pa.
-A: area of the cross section of the uniform rod (m2).
-The cross section is the 2D shape obtained when cutting virtually the rod perpendicularly to its longitudinal axis.
+where k (N/m) is the stiffness of a theoretical linear spring simulating the physical rod, E is the modulus of elasticity characteristic of the material and gives the axial pressure that must be applied to reach (theoretically) a unit of relative displacement of the rod (i.e., to reach L = L0).
+E is also known as Young’s modulus (named after the British scientist Thomas Young) and is expressed in pascals (Pa).
+For example, the Young’s modulus of steel is 200 × 109 Pa, and aluminum has a Young’s modulus of 70 × 109 Pa.
+A (m2) is the cross-sectional area of the uniform rod.
+The cross section is the 2D shape obtained when virtually cutting the rod perpendicular to its longitudinal axis.
 For example, the cross section of a cylindrical rod is a circle; the cross section of a prismatic rod is a rectangle.

-L0: initial length of the rod before applying the axial force (m).
+Finally, L0 (m) is the initial length of the rod before applying the axial force.

 Application to trusses

-Identifying each member of a truss as a uniform rod, L is no other than a displacement j in the equation (3.8) while F is the axial force developed in the bar due to the real load applied on the truss.
-Combining Hooke’s law with equation (3.9) the axial displacement j for each bar (j) is calculated by:
+Identifying each member of a truss as a uniform rod, L is the displacement j in Equation (3.8) and F is the axial force generated in the bar due to the real load applied to the truss.
+Combining Hooke’s law with Equation (3.9), the axial displacement j for each bar j is